newswim/resume/README.md

 website -- http://physmodo.com

-Description: Worked with local branding and web consulting agency Square205 (square205.com) to design and create a web application, this would allow doctors and therapists to create a curriculum of videos and instructions for their clients, and allow the clients to interact by viewing, rating and marking completed.
+*Description*: Worked with local branding and web consulting agency Square205 (square205.com) to design and create a web application, this would allow doctors and therapists to create a curriculum of videos and instructions for their clients, and allow the clients to interact by viewing, rating and marking completed.
 Also allowed for full search of all videos in the archive.

-Note: As far as I'm aware, this is currently going through its second round of funding.
+*Note: To my knowledge, this is now going through its second round of funding.*

 Main features:
 - Custom CMS from scratch